 I realise that when God said ‘it is not good that man is alone’ he wasn’t just referring to marriage.
 Not everyone gets married.
 Marriage is not for everyone – like the Apostle Paul.
 My view is that our priority in these matters, and our advice to young people is that our priority is Jesus, the Kingdom of God, righteousness.
 I also realise that this verse extends to all kinds of relationships – friends, church, house groups etc. There are many ways we can ‘not be alone’.

-In baseball, basketball they often look at the play of the day.
+In baseball, basketball, American football – they often look at the play of the day.
 This is a play that goes beyond the normal.
 For us as Christians this relates to holiness and sexual purity.
-This is our play of the day with 'honies' and 'shorties' all over the screen.
-Word?
+This is our ‘play of the day’ – but looking at women…

-What's the biggest problem for guys - probably women and sexual temptation.
-It's usually one of these three: Sex, Money, Power.
-Check yourself and ask God to rid these things from your life before you get into serious ministry.
+What’s the biggest problem for guys – probably women and sexual temptation.
+It’s usually one of these three: Sex, Money, Power.
+Check yourself and ask God to rid these things from your life before you get into serious work for God.
 Please.

-Another Christian rap artist, this time, Urban D, Pastor of the Crossover Community hip hop church in Tampa, Florida.
-This is available in the UK from Spirit Music and click on Rap / Hip Hop.
-It's an awesome talk about what's wrong with our culture.
-You'll love it.
-Play it, sit back and let them take it in.
+Urban D is Pastor of the Crossover Community hip hop church in Tampa, Florida.
+It’s an awesome rap talk about what’s wrong with our culture.
+Play it, sit back and let people take in the lyrics.